 UX explained with emotions

-Inside all of us live two voices.
+Within all of us live two voices.
 One thinks.
 The other feels.

 "Good UX is about getting Kaj and Andrea to collaborate - so the experience feels both right and rational."